Centre for Applied Nonviolent Action and Strategies: Awards

 In November 2010, CANVAS was awarded the Danish PL (Paul Lauritzen) Foundation Peace Prize.

 In November 2011.
-Foreign Policy Magazine credited Srdja Popovic, Executive director of CANVAS as one of their "Top 100 Global Thinkers" for his role in spreading the idea and educating activists about nonviolent social change.
+Foreign Policy Magazine credited Srdja Popović, Executive director of CANVAS as one of their "Top 100 Global Thinkers" for his role in spreading the idea and educating activists about nonviolent social change.

-In February 2012, Srdja Popovic was named to "The Smart List 2012" by Wired UK magazine as one of 50 people who will change the world.
+In February 2012, Srdja Popović was named to "The Smart List 2012" by Wired UK magazine as one of 50 people who will change the world.

-In 2012, the director of the Peace Research Institute Oslo, Kristian Berg Harpviken, speculated that either CANVAS, or Srdja Popovic himself, could be among the candidates for the 2012 Nobel Peace Prize (eventually awarded to the European Union).
+In 2012, the director of the Peace Research Institute Oslo, Kristian Berg Harpviken, speculated that either CANVAS, or Srdja Popović himself, could be among the candidates for the 2012 Nobel Peace Prize (eventually awarded to the European Union).
 CANVAS appeared on the same PRIO shortlist of Nobel Piece Prize possible nominees in 2022.

-In February 2016, CANVAS and Srdja Popovic were awarded the Jean Mayers Award bt Tufts University.
+In February 2016, CANVAS and Popović were presented with the Jean Mayer Award by Tufts University.

-Popovic and CANVAS work will earn them the Pennsylvania State University McCourtney Institute for Democracy’s 2020 Brown Democracy Medal.
+Popović and CANVAS work will earn them the Pennsylvania State University McCourtney Institute for Democracy’s 2020 Brown Democracy Medal.